argonautproject/subscriptions/backport-to-r4.md

 ### Representing R5 Topics and R5 Subscriptions

-* every FHIR R5 `Topic` is represented in R4 as a "surrogate `Basic` Resource" with a `Basic.code.coding` of `{"system": "http://hl7.org/fhir/resource-types", "code": "R5Topic"}` (TODO: decide the right value for this Coding)
+* every FHIR R5 `SubscriptionTopic` is represented in R4 as a "surrogate `Basic` Resource" with a `Basic.code.coding` of `{"system": "http://hl7.org/fhir/resource-types", "code": "R5SubscriptionTopic"}` (TODO: decide the right value for this Coding)

 * every FHIR R5 `Subscription` is represented in R4 as a "surrogate `Basic` Resource" with a `Basic.code.coding` of `{"system": "http://hl7.org/fhir/resource-types", "code": "R5Subscription"}` (TODO: decide the right value for this Coding)

-* every surrogate `Basic` resource, in addition to a `Basic.code.coding`, contains a "json-embedded-resource" extension with `"url": "http://hl7.org/fhir/StructureDefinition/json-embedded-resource"` and a `valueString` containing a JSON-stringified FHIR R5 resource (Topic or Subscription)
+* every surrogate `Basic` resource, in addition to a `Basic.code.coding`, contains a "json-embedded-resource" extension with `"url": "http://hl7.org/fhir/StructureDefinition/json-embedded-resource"` and a `valueString` containing a JSON-stringified FHIR R5 resource (SubscriptionTopic or Subscription)

-* every `Reference.value` pointing to an R5 Subscription or R5 Topic is represented in R4 as a reference to `Basic/:id`
+* every `Reference.value` pointing to an R5 Subscription or R5 SubscriptionTopic is represented in R4 as a reference to `Basic/:id`

-* for every R5 Subscription or R5 Topic, the `Subscription.id` or `Topic.id` of the json-embedded-resource is populated to match the `Basic.id` of its surrogate.
+* for every R5 Subscription or R5 SubscriptionTopic, the `Subscription.id` or `SubscriptionTopic.id` of the json-embedded-resource is populated to match the `Basic.id` of its surrogate.

 * for every R5 Subscription associated with a single `patient`, the surrogate has its `Basic.subject` populated with a reference to the patient

+* fields defined as `integer64` in R5 should be represented as a `string` in Basic (TODO: list fields)

 ### REST API

-Clients interact with the create/update/delete API for `Basic`, interacting with the surrogate resources to manage R5 Topic and R5 Subscription instances.
+Clients interact with the create/update/delete API for `Basic`, interacting with the surrogate resources to manage R5 SubscriptionTopic and R5 Subscription instances.
 Search requires some additional considerations:

-* Topic "search all" is implemented via `GET Basic?code=R5Topic`.
-Fine-grained search MAY be supported with custom search parameters that index the `valueString` JSON, using definitions from http://build.fhir.org/topic.html#search
+* SubscriptionTopic "search all" is implemented via `GET Basic?code=R5SubscriptionTopic`.
+Fine-grained search MAY be supported with custom search parameters that index the `valueString` JSON, using definitions from http://build.fhir.org/subscriptiontopic.html#search

 * Subscription "search all" is implemented via `GET Basic?code=R5Subscription` or `GET Basic?code=R5Subscription&patient=[id]`.
 Fine-grained search MAY be supported with custom search parameters that index the `valueString` JSON, using definitions from http://build.fhir.org/subscription.html#search